keithbuhler/keithbuhler.github.io/teach/PHL-293-S2016-Syllabus.md

 7. [Almond, Seeking Wisdom](https://drive.google.com/open?id=0B0CYQDZ8AWu8bF9fRW9VTlZZRzg)
 8. [Jay Wood, "Prudence"]()

-The primary work if this class will be reading — and trying to understand — these books and articles.
+The primary work if this class will be to read, understand, and critique these books and articles.
 This course is inspired by the “Great Books” approach.
 I am aware that reading primary sources can be more challenging than a textbook; it is also more rewarding.
 As this is an upper division course, you should plan to be reading about 3-4 hours a week.
 Read well.
 Read every assignment entirely.
 Skimming is sometimes necessary, but don’t skim every week.

 ### Reading Tips